h5lite is the pain-free way to work with HDF5 files in R.

 - Work with complex or custom HDF5 data types not supported by

-h5lite(e.g., bitfields, references). - Have fine-grained control over file properties, chunking, or compression filters.
+h5lite(e.g., bitfields, references). - Have fine-grained control over file properties, chunking shapes, or custom compression filters.

 Use h5lite if you want to: